bmatzelle/nini/Nini/README.txt

 ABOUT
 -----
-Nini is the uncommonly powerful .NET configuration library.
-The goal of this project is to provide developers with a tool that makes it easy to write highly configurable applications in a short amount of time.
+Nini is an uncommonly powerful .NET configuration library designed to help build highly configurable applications quickly.

 INSTALL
 -------